dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 ### Get a Trial License

-If you haven't got a trial license for **DDS**, you can request one here:
+If you do not have a trial license for **DDS**, you can request one here:

 {% include trialLicense.html %}

- The trial license can be renewed twice, offering a total of two months of free access.
+ The trial license can be renewed twice for a total of two months of free access.

 > [!IMPORTANT]
 > **DDS** and **MWC** share the same license keys.
 If you already have a **DDS** license, you can use it for **MWC**, and vice versa.